ClickHouse/ClickHouse/docs/en/engines/database-engines/atomic.md

 ### RENAME TABLE {#rename-table}

 `RENAME` queries are performed without changing UUID and moving table data.

-!!! note "Note"
-    `RENAME` and `DROP` are execute without IStorage-level RWLocks.
 These queries do not wait for the completion of queries using the table and will be executed instantly.
-Data deletion occurs asynchronously in a background thread.

 ### DELETE/DETACH {#delete-detach}